 While performance was definitely better with DigitalOcean + ServerPilot compared to EvxOnline, I wanted something even faster.

-I have had my eyes on EasyEngine for a little while but didn’t have the chance to really try it yet.
-So the day I realized I made a typo in my ServerPilot’s app name, the maniac in me didn’t need another excuse to get started with a new stack.
+I have had my eyes on EasyEngine for a little while but didn't have the chance to really try it yet.
+So the day I realized I made a typo in my ServerPilot's app name, fussy me didn't need another excuse to get started with a new stack.

 EasyEngine vs ServerPilot

 First of all, I need to say that I really like ServerPilot.
 I've used it for many client and personal projects.
 It is extremely easy to setup, the stack performs really well, and it keeps your server up to date.
 If you're looking for good performance without getting your hands too dirty, go for ServerPilot.

 If you want to push things a little further however, EasyEngine is, in my opinion, the way to go.